RAOUL ISLAND

 After a stay of about five days in Auckland we once more embarked and sailed for our Eldorado.
 The Trip was slow because of lack of wind, but uneventful.
 It took seven days instead of the usual five.
 Our destination was Denham Bay (sometimes called Fleetwood), which lies to the south-east of Sunday Island, and which was uninhabited.

 When we anchored in the bay on October 11 a mist covered the islands, lifting every now and then to disclose high hills covered with bush of a crimson hue, which I’ve afterwards discovered to be a species of pohutukawa covered with blossom.
-The effect was charming as the mist floated up
+The effect was charming as the mist floated up and down, and in most places the island seemed clothed with bush from the ocean’s edge to the very tops of the hills.

 Our captain anchored in what was thought a very safe place in the bay only to find that as the wind rose we were far too close for comfort to the Wolverine Rock.
 The spray was breaking over the rock in fine style.
 So our boat, which we had brought from Napier for our landing, was launched and manned, and the schooner was pulled out of danger.
 This was our first thrill, and I am sure that the men were very glad of something to do to break the monotony of our long trip in such very congested quarters.

-A DIFFICULT
+A DIFFICULT LANDING

 We began early the next morning to look for a suitable landing-place.
 This seemed impossible from the vessel, for nothing could be seen but high surf breaking on beach and rocks alike.
 The boat we had secured from the Napier Harbour Board was not of the best for working in surf.
 But because of the expert, boating knowledge of one of the would-be settlers, and a willing although not expert crew, not a single accident occurred in the landing of goods and passengers, in spite of great difficulties with surf and rocks.

-to report progress to those remaining on board.
+After some hours away in the boat the men returned to the schooner to report progress to those remaining on board.
 The captain was very dubious about a landing being made at all.
 He was quite sure that the project would have to be abandoned and that everyone would have to return to New Zealand.
 However, when he was assured by the steersman of the boat (the young husband of the writer) that a safe landing could be made, he consented to allow the loading to begin.

 The first loads comprised tents, bedding, and cooking gear, camp ovens, and so forth.
-With these went some of the men who had to be landed to fix up the camp and help unload the boat, which had to be done in
+With these went some of the men who had to be landed to fix up the camp and help unload the boat, which had to be done in a certain way so as to ensure the safe and dry landing of everything.

 The first landing was done on the beach, and the next had to be done on the rocks, where the five women of the party were put ashore.
 We women were put into the boat, one on each thwart.
 The boat was pulled into the rocks, where some of the men were waiting ready to help us to land, which we did one at a time, being passed from man to man as they stood one behind the other, till we were high and dry on the rocks and out of danger.